isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Consider the following advice and requirements found in the C++ Standard:

 > If a destructor called during stack unwinding exits with an exception, terminate is called (15.5.1).
-So destructors should generally catch exceptions and not let them propagate out of the destructor. --[[C++03]](#C++03) §15.2(3)
+So destructors should generally catch exceptions and not let them propagate out of the destructor. --[\[C++03\]](#C++03) §15.2(3)
 >
-> No destructor operation defined in the C++ Standard Library (including the destructor of any type that is used to instantiate a standard library template) will throw an exception. --[[C++03]](#C++03) §17.4.4.8(3)
+> No destructor operation defined in the C++ Standard Library (including the destructor of any type that is used to instantiate a standard library template) will throw an exception. --[\[C++03\]](#C++03) §17.4.4.8(3)

 Deallocation functions, including specifically overloaded `operator delete` and `operator delete[]`, fall into the same category, because they too are used during cleanup in general, and during exception handling in particular, to back out of partial work that needs to be undone.
-Besides destructors and deallocation functions, common error-safety techniques rely also on `swap` operations never failing--in this case, not because they are used to implement a guaranteed rollback, but because they are used to implement a guaranteed commit.
+Besides destructors and deallocation functions, common error-safety techniques rely also on `swap` operations never failing -- in this case, not because they are used to implement a guaranteed rollback, but because they are used to implement a guaranteed commit.
 For example, here is an idiomatic implementation of `operator=` for a type `T` that performs copy construction followed by a call to a no-fail `swap`:

     T& T::operator=(const T& other) {
         auto temp = other;